The Challenge of Brother and Sister Shared Bedroom

 Also I had the idea of somehow arranging their room so it reflected their different personalities, ages and gender.
 Yes, tall orders!

-So here are some of the changes I made to achieve an organized and fun shared bedroom for 3 kids.
+So here are some of the changes I made to achieve an organized and fun shared bedroom for 3 kids, 2 boys and a girl.

 Shared Bedroom Ideas